danthe42/drlnd_p1/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+- Follow the instructions in `Navigation.ipynb` to get started with training your own agent in the Jupyter notebook environment,
+- or train the agents in console mode directly, by executing run.py.

+To get more details about the concepts used in the implementation, you can read this [report](Report.md) .

 ### (Optional) Challenge: Learning from Pixels